learnk8s/learnk8s.io/src/clusterSize/content.md

 For example, you can have a _dev_, _test_, and _prod_ cluster where you run all the application instances of a specific environment.

-_Here are the pros and cons of this approach are._
+_Here are the pros and cons of this approach._

 ### 👍 Isolation of the _prod_ environment